 Cars are typically defined by the amount of horsepower they have.
 With ride-on cars differing in terms of the battery run time, speed, and weight of the car, where exactly does horsepower come into play, and how does it impact your kids' Power Wheels experience?

 In general, most Power Wheels on the market today are equipped with a 550 sized motor.
 These motors typically produce 190w (Watts), which converts to about 0.26hp (horsepower).

 If you want to have a smooth ride with powerful acceleration, then high horsepower is typically needed.
 However, that might not necessarily be the case when it comes to Power Wheels horsepower.
-Below, we will take a look at what horsepower is in what it means for your ride-on car.
+Below, I will take a look at what horsepower is in what it means for your ride-on car.

 What is Horsepower?

 The amount of power generated by a machine is measured in horsepower.
 In physics, power equals the rate at which something does work.
 So, if you are looking to get up to speed faster in your car, you need more horsepower from the engine.
 With more horsepower from your engine, you will be able to go faster and get up to speed at a quicker rate.

 So, what does that have to do with ride-on cars?
 Well, it's important to note that only gasoline-powered engines have horsepower ratings.
 Electric motors, on the other hand, are typically measured in electrical horsepower or speed.